sascristian/HeyberryAI/README.md

 Check the jarbas_docs folder for more info on each change as it is added

+This should install in a virtual env same as mycroft, not everything will work out of the box

+- no google stt
+- no shared api keys (twitter/facebook/weather/wolfram...)
+- No intent_failure handling unless connected to a [server](https://github.com/JarbasAI/JarbasAI/tree/patch-13)
+- some skills not fully functional  / added yet

 # Want to help me work on mycroft full time?